zerocracy/zerocracy.github.io/_posts/2018/08/2018-08-27-penalty-for-refusal.md

 <!--more-->

 First of all, the penalty you are getting for refusing the task is not monetary.
-Your wallet doesn't loose any dollars if you refuse a task.
+Your wallet doesn't lose any dollars if you refuse a task.
 It's only the reputation points that are deducted.

 Second, ask yourself, why do you have to refuse tasks sometimes?